How To Train Your Dog at Home Yourself

 Your puppy doesn’t understand that he shouldn’t bolt out the front door – and that’s why he almost got run over by a car!

 What’s worse, you don’t want to hire a trainer because you don’t have extra money to spare.
-Besides, you don’t think it’s necessary to hire a trainer since he’s just a pup and he hasn’t done anything really bad – yet.
+Besides, you don’t think it’s necessary to hire a trainer since he’s just a pup and he hasn’t done anything really bad – yet – but you don’t know how to train your dog either.

 You’ll have confidence knowing that you can protect your dog from himself because he’ll listen to your every command…